40476/40476/README.md

 coming soon!

-*   whisper audio transcription to TTS (Like whatever Zentreya uses but its garbage and is made for Linux)
+*   whisper audio transcription to TTS (inspired by what Zentreya uses but its garbage and is made for Linux)
 *   DBus integration
 *   Buggy af but it gets the job done